keepsimple logo

 By January 7, I had completed the matching, having spent 80 hours on this task and more than 100 hours on the project as a whole.

-It turned out something like this: (question | #relevant_biases)
+It resulted into something like this: (question | #relevant_biases)

 A screenshot from the main UXCG card in my Trello board:

-After that it took me an hour to manually calculate the number of biases associated with each question, and calculate the average number of those.
+After that, it took me an hour to manually calculate the number of biases associated with each question and calculate the average number of those.

-Screenshot from calculations in draw.io: (Question #ID | Question (in RU) | Associated biases number #)
+Screenshot from calculations: (Question #ID | Question (in RU) | Associated biases number #)

 Step 5: Answer writing